xpqz/documentation/language-reference/docs/language-reference-guide/the-i-beam-operator/a-z/update-function-timestamp.md

 <h1 class="heading"><span class="name">Update Function Timestamp</span><span class="command">{R}←X(1159⌶)Y</span></h1>

 `Y` is an array of function names in the same format as the right argument of `⎕AT`.
-For further information, see [Attributes on page 1](../../system-functions/system-functions-a-z/system-functions-a-z/at.md).
+For further information, see [Attributes](../../system-functions/system-functions-a-z/system-functions-a-z/at.md).

 `X` is an array of function attributes in the same format as the output of `⎕AT`.